rust-lang/rfcs/text/0000-raw-reference-operator.md

 To fix this, we propose to introduce a new primitive operation on the MIR level that, in a single MIR statement, creates a raw pointer to a given place.
 No intermediate reference exists, so no invariants have to be adhered to.
+We also add a lint for cases that seem like the programmer wanted a raw reference, not a safe one, but did not use the right syntax.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation